momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-v6ops-ipv6-only-resolver.md

 --- abstract

 By performing IPv4 to IPv6 translation, IPv6 only recursive resolvers can operate in a NAT64 environment.
-When a specific DNS zone is only served by an IPv4 only name server, the recursive resolver will translate the IPv4 address to IPv6 in order to access the authoritative name server's IPv4 address via NAT64.
+When a specific DNS zone is only served by an IPv4 only name server, the recursive resolver will translate the IPv4 address to IPv6 in order to access the authoritative server's IPv4 address via NAT64.
-This mechanism allows IPv6 only recursive resolvers to initiate communications to IPv4 only authoritative name servers.
+This mechanism allows IPv6 only recursive resolvers to initiate communications to IPv4 only authoritative servers.

 --- middle

 # Introduction

-This document describes how an IPv6 only recursive resolver can use NAT64 {{!NAT64=RFC6146}} to connect to an IPv4 only authoritative name server by performing IPv4 to IPv6 translation {{!RFC6052}}.
+This document describes how an IPv6 only recursive resolver can use NAT64 {{!NAT64=RFC6146}} to connect to an IPv4 only authoritative server by performing IPv4 to IPv6 translation {{!RFC6052}}.
-When a specific DNS zone is only served by an IPv4 only authoritative name server, an IPv6 only recursive resolver cannot resolve that zone due to having no　access to an IPv4 network.
+When a specific DNS zone is only served by an IPv4 only authoritative server, an IPv6 only recursive resolver cannot resolve that zone due to having no　access to an IPv4 network.
-However by performing IPv4 to IPv6 translation and utilizing the NAT64 accessing a IPv4 only authoritative name server will be possible.
+However by performing IPv4 to IPv6 translation and utilizing the NAT64 accessing a IPv4 only authoritative server will be possible.